catseye/Robin/README.markdown

   process raises an exception that it does not catch, it should send a message to its parent (the process that spawned it.)

-* More tests for concurrency, exceptions, and macros.
+* Fuller tests for exceptions.

-* A simple I/O module, for reading and writing S-expressions to standard input and output.

 * Add an opaque type -- opaque values have internals that can only be accessed inside the module in which they were created.